AanchalPandey16/Tourist-Trend-Dashboard/README.md

 2. Transform the Data: In Power BI's Power Query Editor, check for any missing or incorrect values.
 Clean the data as needed to ensure accuracy.
 3. Apply Filters: Add any necessary filters or slicers for the visualizations, allowing users to filter data by country, season, cost, etc.

+# Conclusion
+The Tourist Trend Dashboard shows a clear picture of visitor patterns, helping to spot busy seasons, popular places, and traveler types.
+This information helps tourism businesses make smart choices, plan better marketing, and improve services for visitors.
+With this dashboard, decision-makers can use resources more wisely, create better experiences, and keep up with changing travel trends.